 DIVISION OF RESPONSIBILITIES BETWEEN THE CHAIR AND CHIEF EXECUTIVE

-Best practice guidelines under the Capital Requirements Directive IV recommend that there should be a clear division of responsibilities at the head of the company between the Chair who has overall responsibility for the leadership of the Board and the Chief Executive who manages and leads the business.
-This document was approved by the Board on 6 February 2019.
+Best practice guidelines under the Capital Requirements Directive V recommend that there should be a clear division of responsibilities at the head of the company between the Chair who has overall responsibility for the leadership of the Board and the Chief Executive who manages and leads the business.
+This document was approved by the Board on 4 February 2021.

 ROLE OF THE CHAIR

 1.1.
 Provide leadership and management of the Board.

 1.2.
 Chair the Board and general meetings of the Bank.

 2.1.
 Set clear expectations concerning the Bank’s culture, values and behaviours and the style and tone of Board discussions.